cybertooth-io/ermahgerd-rails-api-cognito/README.md

 $ rails credentials:edit  # you might have to destroy the existing `config/credentials.yml.enc` if this command fails
 ```

+`aws:access_key_id` - the access key used to interface with S3, Cognito, etc.

+`aws:secret_access_key` - the secret access key used to interface with S3, Cognito, etc.

+`aws:region` - the default region that all AWS Client connections will be directed to.

 `secret_key_base` - used by most Rails apps in one way or another (e.g. BCrypt).
 Please set this to a
 strong key; all environments (development, test, etc.) require this to be set.